Record Art as Fine Art – Major Museum & Gallery Shows

 – As part of the 2015 Les Recontres d’Arles international photo exhibition in Arles, France, there was a good-sized album art exhibition that ran from June through September at the Atelier Des Forges titled “TOTAL RECORDS:THE GREAT ADVENTURE OF ALBUM COVER PHOTOGRAPHY” which worked to show the broad range of photographic imagery that’s been used to create some truly-memorable record packages over the years.
 Works by Guy Bourdain, Linda McCartney and many others were included, as was a display of fan-created “Sleevefaces” that combine album images with real people and places.
 In its 55th year, this show ran alongside another exhibit featuring music art, photography and video work collected by the aptly-named LP Company.

-It seems clear that, as long as there are retail music packages, there will be collectors of these packages and an ongoing appreciation of the talent of the people that create the wonderful images that wrap them.
+Now that you’ve had the chance to read this introduction to the subject, I’d think (and hope you do, too) that it seems clear that, as long as there are retail music packages, there will be collectors of these packages and an ongoing appreciation of the talent of the people that create the wonderful images that wrap them.
 Of course, I invite you to visit the Album Cover Hall of Fame site and subscribe to its news feeds so that you’ll always know when these exhibitions are being staged.

 Written and updated July 17 & November 25, 2015 and November 1, 2017 by Mike Goldstein